-- Heavy traffic volumes to/from I-15 converge with the SR-91 and increase delay during the morning and evening peak hours. - SR-71 traffic demand as well as physical and operational constraints for the EB SR-91 to NB SR-71 connector contribute to mainline and EB SR-91 corridor delays. - High traffic volumes entering the freeway from Gypsum Canyon Road, Santa Ana Canyon Road, Green River Road, Weir Canyon Road, Imperial Highway and Lakeview Avenue contribute to congestion on the SR-91 mainline. - One of the two lanes from the Eastern Transportation Corridor (State Route 241) connector is dropped at the merge to EB SR-91 causing additional congestion on the EB SR-91 general purpose lanes. - Traffic entering the freeway from the truck scales merges at slow speeds affecting the general purpose lanes. - At the NB SR-55 interchange with EB SR-91, a lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition. - ❖ WB SR-91 drops two GP lanes and a 91 Express Lane to SB SR-55, contributing to mainline congestion.
-This drop also occurs on the left-hand side of SR-91, creating a weaving condition.
+- Heavy traffic volumes to/from I-15 converge with the SR-91 and increase delay during the morning and evening peak hours. - SR-71 traffic demand as well as physical and operational constraints for the EB SR-91 to NB SR-71 connector contribute to mainline and EB SR-91 corridor delays. - Traffic entering the WB SR-91 from the Green River Road and SR-71 on-ramps contribute to mainline congestion during the AM peak period. - High traffic volumes entering the freeway from Gypsum Canyon Road, Santa Ana Canyon Road, Green River Road, Weir Canyon Road, Imperial Highway and Lakeview Avenue contribute to congestion on the SR-91 mainline. - One of the two lanes from the Eastern Transportation Corridor (State Route 241) connector is dropped at the merge to EB SR-91 causing additional congestion on the EB SR-91 general purpose lanes. - At the NB SR-55 interchange with EB SR-91, a lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition.

-- WB traffic entering SR-91 at Lakeview Avenue traveling to SB SR-55 contributes to mainline congestion by weaving across three lanes on SR-91. - The existing two-lane connector from WB SR-91 to SB SR-55 traffic volume exceeds operational capacity causing a queue on the SR-91 mainline. - A lane drop on EB SR-91 at SB SR-241 creates a chokepoint.
+- ❖ WB SR-91 drops two GP lanes and a 91 Express Lane to SB SR-55, contributing to mainline congestion.
+This drop also occurs on the left-hand side of SR-91, creating a weaving condition. - ❖ WB traffic entering SR-91 at Lakeview Avenue traveling to SB SR-55 contributes to mainline congestion by weaving across three lanes on SR-91.
+The existing two-lane connector from WB SR-91 to SB SR-55 traffic volume exceeds operational capacity causing a queue on the SR-91 mainline. - A lane drop on EB SR-91 at SB SR-241 creates a chokepoint.